tomvanbraeckel/yamcs.github.com/docs/tools/Event_Viewer.md

     </tr>
 </table>

-#### Installation
+### Installation
 The Event Viewer is delivered as part of an archived client tools package.
 The package does not need to be installed, just extracted to a suitable location.
-The tools can be run from the extracted location using starting scripts found in the `bin/` folder.
+The tools can be run from the extracted location using starting scripts found in the <tt>bin/</tt> folder.

-#### Configuration
+### Configuration
 No further configuration is needed, but you may specify a custom sound file to be used when an event with "sound alert" enabled is received.
-In this case, edit the `etc/event-viewer.yaml` file in the extracted location and change the `soundfile` entry to a full path to a WAV format sound file.
+In this case, edit the <tt>etc/event-viewer.yaml</tt> file in the extracted location and change the <tt>soundfile</tt> entry to a full path to a WAV format sound file.

-#### Updating
+### Updating
 Updated applications are made available as an archived client tools package.
 This should be extracted into its own folder, separate to any previous installation.
-The configuration files in `etc/` can be copied from a previous installation into the new installation.
+The configuration files in <tt>etc/</tt> can be copied from a previous installation into the new installation.

-#### Removing
+### Removing
 To remove an installation, delete the extracted folder.

-### Starting the Event Viewer
+## Starting the Event Viewer
 On Windows and OS X, start Yamcs Monitor with the command

     $ event-viewer.sh